 When contractor firms keep legacy software tools in place, they are maintaining inefficient practices and holding themselves back from the potential advantages of truly purpose-built deployments.
 Emailing files back and forth will only become more difficult to keep up with as the organization begins more projects.
 It’s best to update to a new project management system soon, one that will be more capable both immediately and in the future.

-The ideal construction system for companies’ needs will offer comprehensive modules for multiple departments to use, while also offering integration with other tech tools, as well as with common communications methods such as email.
-After a smooth upgrade to a new platform, contractors will wonder why they waited so long.
+The ideal construction system for companies’ needs will offer comprehensive modules for multiple departments to use, while also offering integration with other tech tools, as well as with common communications methods, such as email.
+Despite the challenges and short term costs of upgrading to a new, purpose-built platform, contractors often wonder why they waited so long.